Economy of Omaha, Nebraska: Current urban growth

 Also, in 2009, Omaha released a new master plan for Downtown's development over the next 30 years.
 It divides several unique districts, The Downtown Center, North Downtown, the Entertainment district, the North and South Riverfront, the Joslyn District, The Park East/Farnam District, and the Old Market District.
-The Entertainment district will include the CenturyLink Center Omaha and the TD Ameritrade Park.
+The Entertainment district includes the CenturyLink Center Omaha and the Charles Schwab Field Omaha.
 Also, there is a proposed area for several soccer or baseball fields.
 A large Part of the new Master Plan is the prediction of 8 new office towers in the next 30 years.

 Another positive economic note for Omaha is that out of all major U.S. cites, it was least affected by the 2008 economic recession.

 Current poverty and economic isolation

 Census data in Douglas County from 2000 shows more than 7,800 families living below the poverty line.
 This is about 6.7 percent of families.
 In 2007, the director of a statewide poverty advocacy group was quoted as saying, "In Omaha, you start talking about low-income issues, people assume you’re talking about minority issues..."
 As of October 2007, the city of Omaha, the 42nd largest in the country, has the fifth-highest percentage of low-income African Americans in the country.